yuriqpaiva/orgs-cesta/README.md

 # orgs-cesta

-Front-end E-commerce with React Native
+Front-end E-commerce with React Native - Expo

 Mobile application to learn some important concepts of React Native